V for Vendetta (film): Re-release

-For the film's 20th anniversary, Warner Bros. is working with Fathom Entertainment and Saga Arts to re-release the film in theaters on November 1 and 5, 2026.
+For the film's 20th anniversary, Warner Bros. is working with Fathom Entertainment and Saga Arts to re-release the film in theaters on November 1 and 5, 2026, with the latter date coinciding with the 420th Guy Fawkes Night.

 Reception

 Box office

 By December 2006, V for Vendetta had grossed $134,686,457, of which $70,511,035 was from the United States.
 The film led the U.S. box office on its opening day, taking in an estimated $8,742,504, and remained the number one film for the remainder of the weekend, taking in an estimated $25,642,340.
 Its closest rival, Failure to Launch, took in $15,604,892.
 The film debuted at number one in the Philippines, Singapore, South Korea, Sweden and Taiwan.
 V for Vendetta also opened in 56 IMAX cinemas in North America, grossing $1.36 million during the opening three days.

 DVD sales were successful, selling 1,412,865 DVD units in the first week of release which translated to $27,683,818 in revenue.
 By the end of 2006, 3,086,073 DVD units had been sold, bringing in slightly more than its production cost with $58,342,597.
 As of November 2020, the film has grossed from DVD and Blu-ray sales in the United States.

 The film was also successful in terms of merchandise sales, with hundreds of thousands of Guy Fawkes masks from the film having been sold every year since the film's release, as of 2011.
-Time Warner owns the rights to the image and is paid a fee with the sale of each official mask.
+Warner Bros owns the rights to the image and is paid a fee with the sale of each official mask.
 David Lloyd stated: "The Guy Fawkes mask has now become a common brand and a convenient placard to use in protest against tyranny—and I'm happy with people using it, it seems quite unique, an icon of popular culture being used this way."